Berkeley-CS61B/website-fa23/about.md

 We will not have section signups this term.
 For the mandatory attendance labs, you will have the following options:

-- Lab 6: You will be able to attend any lab that works with your schedule.
+- Lab 6\*: You will be able to attend any lab that works with your schedule.
 - Lab 15: There will be official sign ups for this checkoff, in which you and your partner will present the work you completed for Project 3.
 The signups will be available shortly before the last week of classes.

+_\* Lab 6 may be modified_

 ### Office Hours